 Torque = Force X Perpendicular distance from pivot

 In this case, the nut acts as the pivot while the handle of the spanner is the distance.
-This means that the longer the handle the higher the torque for the same applied force.
+This means that the longer the handle, the higher the torque for the same applied force.
 Therefore, a longer spanner allows the engineer to generate a larger torque with less effort, making it easier to loosen the nut.

 Why is this a model answer?